inkeep/process-questions-from-csv/README.md

-# Quick Start Guide for Inkeep Search and Chat API
+# Bulk Upload Questions to Inkeep for evaluation

 This repo is a sample of how to batch process questions from a CSV into an output csv.